 Here are some basic things to know about Social Security earnings, retirement, and the Social Security Disability Insurance programs.
 Nearly everyone who works pays into Social Security through FICA taxes.
 These payroll deductions are similar to “vesting” for retirement, in that you must have enough earnings to be “fully insured” to get retirement benefits.
 And, of course, you must have reached retirement age, which depends on when you were born.
 “Fully insured” for retirement means you have 40 quarters of coverage over your work life, beginning in the calendar year after you turn 21 and ending with the year before you reach age 62.

-The Social Security Disability Insurance program is like other insurance plans.
+The Social Security Disability Insurance program is like other disability insurance plans.
 You pay premiums and you have insurance coverage.
 With SSDI, your “premiums” are paid by those payroll deductions made to Social Security.
 Of course, the earnings requirements are different to be “fully insured,” because, in many cases, younger claimants didn’t have time to work 10 years.
 So, if you’re over age 31, you’re insured if you have 20 covered quarters in the last 10 years.
 There are special rules for those under 31.
 When you stop working, you’re still covered for a certain period of time, but your insured status will expire, so it’s important to apply for Social Security Disability Insurance Benefits promptly.
 Also, SSDI benefits are only payable one year prior to the date an application is filed.
 So, filing an application timely is important!

 There are two requirements to qualify for SSDI.
 The first is being “fully insured,” like we discussed above.
 The second is being “disabled,” that is, having a medical impairment that prevents you from working for at least 12 months or is likely to result in death.
 SSDI requires that you can’t perform your past work or any other work.
 And, unlike other disability programs available, it’s 100 percent or nothing.
 You have to be completely unable to perform any job that you qualify for in order to be found “disabled” by the Social Security Administration for this disability program.